VijayKumar-KR/tic-tac-toe-lwc/README.md

 ## Credits

-Some of the look and feel inspired by google tic tac toe Some of the animation inspired by codewithharry tic tac toe Computer AI Minimax Logic: [Codepen](https://codepen.io/abdolsa/pen/mrBGoz?editors=1011)
+Some of the look and feel inspired by google tic tac toe</br>
+Some of the animation inspired by codewithharry tic tac toe</br>
+Computer AI Minimax Logic: [Codepen](https://codepen.io/abdolsa/pen/mrBGoz?editors=1011)

 ## Keep supporting and follow my Salesforce Blog